skaramje/RealTimeBusTracker/README.md

 The future roadmap involves adding more routes and buses in each route to the map

 ## License
-License information: This project is licensed under the [MIT License](https://github.com/skaramje/PacMen-Exercise/blob/main/LICENSE)
+This project is licensed under the [MIT License](https://github.com/skaramje/PacMen-Exercise/blob/main/LICENSE)